ying-gao/starter-academic/content/publication/social-capital-and-compliance-among-informal-workers-during-the-covid-19-crisis/index.md

 draft: false
 featured: false

-# Publication name and optional abbreviated publication name.
-publication: In *Research forum: Technology and the Transition from Informal to Formal Economy*
-publication_short: In *Technology and the Transition from Informal to Formal Economy*

 image:
   filename: featured
   focal_point: Smart
-  preview_only: true
+  preview_only: false
 date: 2021-01-18T13:52:22.268Z
 ---

+# Publication name and optional abbreviated publication name.
+publication: In *Research forum: Technology and the Transition from Informal to Formal Economy*
+publication_short: In *Technology and the Transition from Informal to Formal Economy*